EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 ### Go doesn't have inheritance but composition

-However consider that you'll have a "nested" struct so, in order to access its properties you'll first need to reference the struct name.
+Go follows the [*composition over inheritance*]({{< ref path="/posts/favorecer-la-composicion-sobre-la-herencia-explicacion/index.md" lang="en" >}}) motto.

+So when you add the new struct, you are not doing inheritance, you are adding a new struct to the original struct.
+So to access the fields of this one, first you need to access the struct you added.

 ``` Go
 Proffessor.Person.Name